Monthly Archives: December 2015

 King Gustaf V playing tennis, 1942. source: Wikipedia

 On a trip to England in 1878, Gustaf learned to play tennis, which would become a lifelong passion.
-Upon returning home, he founded Sweden’s first tennis club and promoted the sport around the country.
-He played privately and competitively – usually under a pseudonym – for much of his adult life.
-It was only in his 80s that he stopped playing, as his eyesight was beginning to fail him.
-In the 1930s, Gustaf established the King’s Cup – a team tennis competition within Europe (similar to the Davis Cup which is international), which was held for nearly 50 years.
+Upon returning home, he founded Sweden’s first tennis club and promoted the sport in Sweden.
+He played privately and competitively, usually under a pseudonym, for much of his adult life.
+In his 80s he stopped playing because his eyesight was failing.
+In the 1930s, Gustaf established the King’s Cup, a team tennis competition within Europe (similar to the Davis Cup which is international), which was held for nearly 50 years.
 For his efforts in promoting tennis within Sweden and throughout Europe, King Gustaf was posthumously inducted into the International Tennis Hall of Fame in 1980.
 To date, he is the only royal inductee.

 Gustav and Victoria of Baden, 1881; Credit – Wikipedia